 - Elemental Powers: The main four elements are fire, 'water' (but actually ice), earth and thunder.

 - Every Japanese Sword Is a Katana: Averted.
 The only sword referred to as a 'katana', is the useless piece of scrap metal every character starts the game with.

-- Four Man Band: The Leader is the hero.
-The other six characters share the other functions with the Swordsman and the Archer being The Lancer, the Brick and Berserker as The Big Guy and the Wizzard and the Ninja as The Smart Guy.
+- Four Man Band: The Leader is The Hero.
+The other six characters share the other functions with the Swordsman and the Archer being The Lancer, the Brick and Berserker as The Big Guy and the Wizard and the Ninja as The Smart Guy.

 - Flaming Sword: The Hwa-Rang Chiljido.
 Arguably the best (unique) sword in the game.

 - Foreshadowing: You fight dark, corrupted versions of the classes as you approach the Dark Warlord.
 That will be your fate.

 - Gratuitous Japanese: Dear God, where to start.

 - Historical-Domain Character: Almost every playable character and lord.
 But considering the HUGE difference between their roles in the story and their roles in history, they may as well be different people who happen to have the same name.

 - Historical In-Joke: If you serve the Tokugawa Clan, your leader is called Date Masamune.
 If you serve the Mori clan (who must defeat the Tokugawa at one point) your leader is called Takeda Shingen, who did indeed defeat Tokugawa at one point.